 Mechanical timers usually have three positions: on, off and on timer.
 The on-timer tab, with 15-minute run time on the 24-hour clock, can be set to achieve maximum savings.
 Many prefer the mechanical timer rather than the programmable electronic timer because it is easier to set.
 These timers are built into the pump or separate plug-ins can be used.

 If there is no power under the sink in a one-pipe system, install the pump on the hot outlet of the water heater.
 Pumps are equipped with a mechanical timer and line cord.
-Under the sink farthest from the heater, a plastic thermostatic bypass valve transfers tempered water to the cold-water line.
-A new stainless/bronze valve is available that has larger water-flow orifices and does not need screens, which can plug up with calcium in areas with hard water.
+Under the sink farthest from the heater, a plastic thermostatic bypass valve transfers tempered water to the cold- water line.
+A new stainless/bronze valve is available that has larger water-flow orifices and does not need screens, which can plug up with calcium in hard-water areas.

 Pump selection is critical.
 Choose designs with a large inlet/outlet to prevent calcium deposits at the connections and premature failure.
 A stainless pump with a replaceable stainless cartridge and rotor sleeve will provide long service in hard water areas.
 One is available with a flushable cartridge to double the life of the pump without having to pay for a brand-new stainless pump.
 Selecting a U.S.-built pump system allows for technical support and parts availability.

-Because a recirculation pump with built-in controls runs only 3-4 minutes per hour, it is wise to stay with the simplest PSC-driven motor.
-ECM motors require an electronic control with many more parts; they may not be as durable and reliable as the PSC pumps and can cost more.
+Because a recirculation pump with built-in controls runs only 3-4 minutes an hour, it is wise to stay with the simplest PSC-pump-driven motor.
+ECM motors require an electronic control with many more parts.
+They may not be as durable and reliable as the PSC pumps and can cost more.

-A PSC pump for recirculation uses .26 A (30 W) to .45 A (53 W) and can handle about 250 feet of pipe.
-The larger efficient circulators are good for 600 feet of pipe and use .79 A on speed three (90 W/hour).
+A PSC pump for recirculation uses .26 amps (30 watts) to .45 amps (53 watts) and can handle about 250 feet of pipe.
+The larger efficient circulators are good for 600 feet of pipe and use .79 amps on speed three (90 watts/hr.).
 This pump works with under-sink systems with large hot-water tanks and tankless heaters.

-The cost of the electricity at $0.12 per kW for the small pump for 250 feet of pipe on a timer for eight hours a day with a sensor and switch that runs on average 3 minutes per hour and costs $1.40 to $1.59 a year in electricity.
-The .79-A circulator uses 90 W and costs $4.73 a year.
+The cost of the electricity at $0.12 per kW for the small pump for 250 feet of pipe on a timer for eight hours a day with a sensor and switch that runs on average three minutes an hour and costs $1.40 to $1.59 a year in electricity.
+The .79-amp circulator uses 90 watts and costs $4.73 a year.